radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 description: Learn how to manage schemas.
 ---

+## Overview
+A schema file in RadiantOne Identity Data Management contains the metadata pertaining to objects in identity data sources.
+This metadata is the basis for configuring identity views.
+Each identity data source must have at least one schema file.
+Schema files have a .orx file extension.

+Schemas are managed from Control Panel > SETUP > Data Catalog > Data Sources > Selected data source > SCHEMA tab.

+It is important to understand that RadiantOne publishes an LDAP schema for client's to query using a base DN of cn=schema.
+Some clients leverage this information to integrate with the service, while others do not.
+This schema likely differs from the schemas of the identity data sources (backends).
+Therefore, if you have client applications that rely on metadata published in the RadiantOne LDAP schema, ensure that you either [Map the Backend Metadata](#mapping-metadata) to LDAP objects and attributes in the RadiantOne LDAP schema, or [Extend the RadiantOne LDAP Schema](#Include-in-RadiantOne-LDAP-Schema) with the metadata from the backends.

 ## Concepts
+The following concepts are important to understand for managing schemas in RadiantOne Identity Data Management.

 ### Primary Key
 In a well-designed relational database, every table has a column, or combination of columns, known as the primary key of the table.
 These values uniquely identify each row in the table.
 Occasionally you will find tables that were created in the database, but the uniquely identifying column(s) were not documented in the system catalog as the primary key.
 Declaring implicit primary keys is one of the database refining processes you perform using Schema Manager.